 3 B2B Content Marketing Examples Worthy of Imitation

 LinkedIn is a veritable fountain of information -- constantly creating new guides to help its audience, as well as how-to blog posts to encourage visitors to excel on the platform.
 All this content has made LinkedIn a go-to authority on content marketing.
-Check out this example of its latest LinkedIn Content Marketing Tactical Plan
+Check out this example of its LinkedIn Content Marketing Tactical Plan

 Hootsuite does a great job creating content that speaks to its audience, often plugging into what is on the minds of its audience.